-Waste Management has been one of the challenging issues of the last few decades due to continuing population growth, rising standards of living, its impacts on public health and environment, and the need to promote and implement Sustainable Development strategies.
+Waste Management has been one of the challenging issues of the last few decades due to continuing population growth, rising standards of living, its impacts on public health and the environment, and the need to promote and implement Sustainable Development strategies.

-This workshop provides an in-depth study of the municipal and hazardous solid waste management issues.
-It covers legislation, waste generation rates, waste composition, collection and transfer, waste separation and recovery processes, composting, landfill disposal, incineration, energy recovery, and a brief review of Hazardous Waste Management issues and practices.
+This workshop provides an in-depth study of municipal and hazardous solid waste management issues.
+It covers legislation, waste generation rates, waste composition, collection and transfer, waste separation and recovery processes, composting, landfill disposal, incineration, energy recovery, and a review of Hazardous Waste Management issues and practices.

 The main objective of this workshop is to introduce attendees to the guiding principles and existing methods and technologies in the field.